 The single most important trait in any running jacket is its breathability.
 Unlike other outdoor activities where a slower pace can be used to maintain a pleasant body temperature, running requires working up a sweat.
 No matter how new or how seasoned of a runner you are, and no matter how hot or cold it is, you're going to need clothing that lets your body breathe.

-It's not always sunny and warm (not even in California), and on days when the weather turns foul, we can't just let our training come to a halt to wait out a storm.
+It's not always sunny, warm, and perfect for running, and on days when the weather turns foul, you can't just let your training come to a halt to wait out a storm.
 Weather protection comes in a wide spectrum of qualities, and in this review, our testing team wanted to know how each product protected us from three things: wind, rain, and cold temperatures.Wind

-Here at OutdoorGearLab, we take our comfort seriously.
+Here at GearLab, we take our comfort seriously.
 We know that being comfortable leads to more excitement, which ultimately may lead to more days outside and better performance.
 Comfort is a pretty personal category, but we used friends, colleagues, and other runners to provide feedback on the fit and feel of each jacket until we reached a consensus.

-Running is well, pretty hard work.
-And we don't want our clothing to make it any harder.
-One of the key qualities of a running jacket, as opposed to a jacket you'd wear to run errands and go on a hike, is portability.
-Two key factors constitute a portable jacket: weight and packability.
-We scored each product based on a combination of these two qualities.
+Running is hard work.
+And no one wants their clothing to make it any harder.
+One of the key qualities of a running jacket, as opposed to a jacket you'd wear to run errands or go on a hike, is portability.
+Two key factors constitute a portable jacket: weight and packability.Weight

 The devil is in the details, as they say, and our review team found this to be especially true with running jackets.
 These are the small characteristics that set each product apart from your everyday windbreaker or rain shell.
 If you're truly looking for a product to use on your runs, this category is important.

 If you run in urban areas, and especially if you run at night, we can't stress how important visibility is.
-We want our running layers to feature some reflective markings, especially on the back, to help drivers see us.
+Your jacket should feature some reflective markings, especially on the back, to help drivers see you.
 If you run trails, or if you only run during the day, this may not be quite as important to you.
 Another important feature we look for is unique storage solutions.
 Zippered front pockets are great, but we generally prefer chest pockets for minimizing bounce.
 Other options on the market to consider looking for are media ports, hoods that can stow away, thumbholes or hand covers, hem cinches, vents, and two-way zippers.